top of page

 Issue

-Medical costs have dramatically risen over the years with insurance premiums becoming too excessive for the average person to afford in America.
+Medical costs have risen over the years with insurance premiums becoming too excessive for the average person to afford in America.
+Health-related costs are also the primary reason for causing personal bankruptcies in this country.

 Ban Insurance

-The issue with insurance is that it allows the medical industry to increase fees higher than what an ordinary person may afford.
-However, if insurance policies were banned then the entire situation would be able to correct itself of where the medical industry would be required to reduce costs in order to remain in business.
+the medical industry is allowed to increase their fees higher than what a solitary person may afford.
+If insurance was banned then the entire situation would correct itself where the medical industry would be required to reduce costs in order to remain in business.

-In addition, the Department of Health may also need to maintain a universal charge list at the federal level to restrict medical costs.
-This will establish a maximum limit on how much the medical industry may charge their patients for their services.
+maintained a universal charge list at the federal level to restrict medical costs.
+This will establish a maximum limit on how much the medical industry may charge their patients for their products/services as a matter of price control.

 Sample Numbers